 You see, it’s about separating yourself from the pack.

 You stand out with speed, and the ability to think on your feet.
 And it all starts with problem solving.
 Some of the best performers in their chosen field started early.
 They started long before they ever stepped foot in a full-time job.
 Part of their journey included improving math skills.

 The current method of math tutoring is madness.
 But, there is a better way.
 One that eliminates stress and saves you time.
 Oh, I almost forgot, you save money as well.
 I want to help you out as a parent.
 I know, I have a daughter, and I want her to have the best life possible.
 I know this is on the top of your mind as a parent.

 Where was this when I was in high school?
 It's the question parents ask me most.
 I smile every time parents ask it.
 What exactly is "this"?
 "This" is a sensible way to learn and understand math.
 "This" is an exit ramp off the difficult highway of math.
 "This" is the relief from Common Core headaches.

 My name is Don Sevcik, President and Creator of MathCelebrity.
 And I want to give you and your child another choice.
 A choice that eliminates headaches and reduces stress.
 A choice that turns you, the parent, into the hero of your child's math problems.
 A choice which frees up your schedule.

 This choice starts with taking control back of your child's education.
 You won't have to drive anywhere.
 You won't be held hostage by a math tutor's schedule.
-And you won't have be confused by another standard textbook.
+This choice eliminates confusion from standard textbooks.